 - Save the proposed password to a save place, there is no other way to retrieve this password

 - Complete the user creation by clicking on Create

 - The user and password are needed when retrieving the Event Catalogs from the S/4 system

 The newly created Inbound Communication User is automatically selected in the dialog.

 In the section User for Outbound Communication click the Add button.

-The Outbound Communication User is required to connect from the S/4 system to the Enterprise Messaging on CF. The required credentials have been generated when creating the Service Key on CF.
+The Outbound Communication User is required to connect from the S/4 system to the SAP Event Mesh on CF. The required credentials have been generated when creating the Service Key on CF.

 - Authentication Method select OAuth 2.0